This story about detecting Borderline Personality Disorder will make you think twice before jumping to conclusions on mental health issues.

 - Age gap and relationship dynamics with a therapist play a crucial role in building trust and making the patient open up.

 - It’s important to consider medication as a part of treatment, however, if it’s not the area of expertise, it’s better to refer the patient to a specialist.

 - It’s challenging to balance psychological treatment and the involvement of psychiatrists in mental health platforms, but it’s essential to ensure that the patient receives the best care.

-- Root cause analysis, a challenge to assumptions, reinforcing better thoughts, and effective communication are the key elements of mental health treatment.
+- Root cause analysis, a challenge to assumptions, reinforcing better thoughts, and effective communication are the key elements of the treatment for Borderline Personality Disorder.